 Students are prohibited from bringing toys, games, etc. to school.
-They are discouraged from bringing money to school except for money needed to purchase lunch or items from the school store.
+They are discouraged from bringing money to school except for money needed for a specific school related purchase.
 Any money or personal property brought to school by a student is the responsibility of the student and not the staff of the school.
-At no time should money be left in a cubby or desk, but on the person of the student.
+At no time should money be left in a cubby or desks, but on the person of the student.
 All personal items such as coats, hats, lunch boxes etc., should be labeled with the child's name in some manner.